Stratia/Zoom-Automated-Login/README.md

 # Zoom-Automated-Login

 This program automatically logins you into a Zoom session at your alloted time.
 Optionally you can choose to have end the session at your allotted time.
 You can input however many scheduled sessions as you like.
+When the program reaches the end of the session time, my script uses subprocess to kill Zoom instead of manually leaving through the program its self.

 ## **How To Use**
 ```